SSBCI Resources

 What is SSBCI?

-SSBCI has the potential to unlock significant capital for VC investment across direct, co-investment, and fund investing strategies, particularly in emerging ecosystems and underrepresented communities.
-This capital is intended to help solve for inefficiencies and financing gaps inherent in many emerging ecosystems, and ultimately lead to greater investment opportunities in these communities.
+Impact on VC: SSBCI has the potential to unlock significant capital for VC investment across direct, co-investment, and fund investing strategies, particularly in emerging ecosystems and underrepresented communities.
+This capital is intended to help solve inefficiencies and financing gaps in many emerging ecosystems, and ultimately lead to greater investment opportunities in these communities.

-States are opening their application processes on a rolling basis as Treasury approves state programs in batches.
-So far, a number of states have already been approved by Treasury to begin implementing their SSBCI programs (more information below), and we expect additional tranches of states to be approved soon.
-We will continue to update this page as we receive word of additional approvals.
+How to apply: States are opening their applications on a rolling basis as Treasury approves state programs in batches.
+So far, a number of states have already to begin implementing their SSBCI programs (more information below).
+Stay tuned to this page for updates as more states are approved.

-VC funds will be able to submit applications through the implementing agency in their state once that state’s program is approved by the Treasury Department.
+VC funds will be able to submit applications through the implementing agency in their state once the program is approved by the Treasury.
 See here for a contact list of all of the applicable offices by state.

 Treasury FAQs